tremor-rs/tremor-runtime/README.md

 #### `GROUPING_CONFIG`

 The configured classification / bucketing rules, they should match the classifications defined in `CLASSIFIER_CONFIG`.
 By default the grouping limiter is configured to use a sldiging window of `100` sub windows over a `1000` ms (`1s`) interval.

+### Test data

+The test data is read from the `demo/data.json.xz` file.
+This file needs to contain 1 event (in this case a valid json object) per line and be compressed with `xz`.
+Changing this document requires re-running `make demo-containers`!